Esoterical/voron_canbus/troubleshooting/timer_too_close.md

 `TTC when Exclude Object was used on a large/complex model.
 Possibly the host overloaded trying to skip the bazillion lines of gcode`

+`TTC mentioning the CAN toolhead board.
+Ended up being broken CAN wiring.
+If you are using a BigTreeTech EBB board, do not put the supplied cable inside dragchains, it is not rated for that.
+Discovered using a multimeter by checking the resistance between CAN-L and CAN-H at the base with the power off and slowly moving the carriage by hand, the reading changed between 60ohms (good connection) and 120ohms (meaning the toolhead is disconnected).`

 [Return to Troubleshooting](../troubleshooting.md)